forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 ## Customize your settings

-You can edit the command used to run your preview by editing the **Instant Preview Command** field.
+You can edit the command used to run your preview by editing the **build command** field.

 ![Preview settings example for a Gatsby site](/uploads/2019/12/preview-settings-example.png "Example of preview configuration for a Gatsby site")